What is an Adverb?

 - He was caught sleeping during the history lecture.

 Adverbs of place:

-The adverb of place is a type of adverb which is used to express the place of the verb which is used in a sentence to tell whether the action happens.
+The adverb of place is a type of adverb that is used to express the place of the verb which is used in a sentence to tell whether the action happens.

-Adverbs of place also provide the direction, position, distance along with place.
+Adverbs of place also provide direction, position, and distance along with place.